Shashanksnraj/ReleaseGates/readme.md

    ![](images/service_endpoint.png)

-1. Provide Connection name, select the Subscription from the dropdown and click on the OK button.
-This endpoint will be used to connect the VSTS and the Azure.
+1. Provide Connection name, select the Subscription and Resource Group from the dropdowns then click on the OK button.
+This endpoint will be used to connect VSTS and Azure.

    ![](images/endpoint_name.png)

 ## Exercise 2: Configure App-Insights
 In this exercise we will update the code with instrumentation key generated in application insights.

-1. Go to **Code** tab and navigate to path ""src/PartsUnlimitedWebsite/config.json"" and update app-insights instrumentation key in line **35**.
+1. Go to **Code** tab and navigate to path *"src/PartsUnlimitedWebsite/config.json"* and update app-insights instrumentation key in **line 35**.

    ![](images/update_key.png)